Frequently Asked Questions

 Some of the preservation work Atla staff members perform for full-text products includes:

-- Creating high resolution tiff files according to accepted archival guidelines, which can be migrated to other formats
+- Creating high resolution tiff files according to accepted archival guidelines, which can be migrated to other formats if needed.

 Do journals ever drop out of Atla’s full-text products?